alagram/alagram.github.io/source/_posts/2014-04-19-set-up-staging-environment-for-an-app.markdown

     Copying config vars... done
     Fork complete, view it at http://googleclone-staging.herokuapp.com/

-With this taken care of, we'll use the [paratropper gem](https://github.com/mattpolito/paratrooper) which provides simple rake tasks and other goodies for Heroku deployment.
+With this taken care of, we'll use the [paratrooper gem](https://github.com/mattpolito/paratrooper) which provides simple rake tasks and other goodies for Heroku deployment.
 After the gem is installed, we'll need to create a simple `deploy.rake` file under `lib/tasks`

 {% codeblock lang:ruby %}